nati-mask/contacts-test/README.md

 Below you have a .zip with all the assets anf the screen

-You are FREE to use your librairies choice (bootstrap, jqery, vue.js, react, etc...) if you decide it.
+You are FREE to use your librairies choice (bootstrap, jqery, vue.js, react, etc...) if you decide to use it.
+Of course, we have a preference for Vue.jst that we are using actualy

 ### HTML / CSS Integration ###
 * You have to integrate this two screen in responsive design